Jammy2211/PyAutoLens/docs/general/installation.rst

    python3 welcome.py

-Finally, check the **PyAutoLens** unit tests run and pass (you may need to install pytest via `pip install pytest`):
+Finally, check the **PyAutoLens** unit tests run and pass (you may need to install pytest via ``pip install pytest``):

 .. code-block:: bash

+    cd /path/to/PyAutoLens
    python3 -m pytest

 Environment Variables
 ---------------------

 **PyAutoLens** uses an environment variable called WORKSPACE to know where the 'autolens_workspace' folder is located.
 This is used to locate config files and output results.
 It should automatically be detected and set in the `welcome.py` script, but if something goes wrong you can set it manually using the command:

 .. code-block:: bash